Microsoft Flow Spring 2018 Update

 The final aspect is how the platform as a whole provides SLA, geo-availability and compliance guarantees.
 One new example is Flow’s support for the EU's General Data Protection Regulation (GDPR) – you will be able to submit a request to export or delete all of the data about Flow users.

 For the first time, we are providing detailed Release Notes that provide a deep dive into many of the features that will be coming.
 You can find a summary of new features across all Dynamics 365 apps and the platform in the Spring '18 release notes here.

 If you’re interested in learning what’s coming as a part of the overall Business Applications Spring 2018 update, we invite you to attend our Business Applications virtual spring launch event on March 28th.
 Register here for the webcast and get a first-hand look at our how modern, intelligent technologies can transform your operations, improve engagement with your customers, and help move your business forward.

-All of these features and more, will be Generally Available this spring.
+All of these features and more, will be Generally Available between April and September.
 Some of features will be available in preview as soon as next week – check out the Microsoft Flow blog for the latest news about product updates as they happen.